Fishing Regulations for Monticello

 There is no minimum length limit or daily bag limit for common carp.

-For channel and blue catfish, their hybrids and subspecies, minimum length limit = 12 inches and daily bag limit = 25 in any combination.
+For channel and blue catfish, their hybrids and subspecies, 25 (in any combination - only 10 can be 20 inches or greater in length).
 For flathead catfish, minimum length = 18 inches and daily bag limit = 5.

 For white and black crappie, their hybrids and subspecies, minimum length limit = 10 inches.
 Daily bag limit = 25 in any combination.